orderbliss/tornpsql/README.md

 `pip install tornpsql`

 `tornpsql` is a simple wrapper around PostgreSQL.
-Forked from [bdarnell/torndb](https://github.com/bdarnell/torndb) which was build to support MySQL
+Ported from [bdarnell/torndb](https://github.com/bdarnell/torndb) which was build to support MySQL

 ## Usage